-Spondylolisthesis refers to a process in which one vertebra slips on top of the other and what we usually see is the vertebrae slipping on top of the other in the lower back or the lower segments.
-That being said, it is important to remember there are different types of spondylolisthesis.
-There are actually six types of spondylolisthesis - or the reasons for that slippage to occur.
+Spondylolisthesis refers to a process by which one vertebrae slips on top of the other and what we usually see is the vertebrae slipping on top of one another and more commonly in the lower back, we’re talking about the lower segments.
+That being said, it’s important to remember that there are different types of spondylolisthesis.
+There are actually six types of spondylolisthesis - or really the reasons for that slippage to occur.

-Before we talk about the specifics of it, the basic theory is that there are structures that are opposing that slippage that are maintaining one vertebra properly aligned on another.
+Before we talk about the specifics of it, the basic theory is that there are structures that are opposing that slippage that are maintaining one vertebrae properly aligned on another.
 Something happens to those structures, allowing that slippage.
 So if we think about it that way, everything else begins to make sense.
 So trauma to any of the structures and fracture of that point will allow slippage forward.
-There is a very specific trauma - or a specific lysis, or in other words “breaking away of the structures” - which is called pars interarticularis and that happens due to additional stress to that structure, allowing that slippage to happen.
+There is a very specific trauma - or a specific real lysis, or in other words “breaking away of the structures” - which is called pars interarticularis and that happens due to additional stresses to that structure, allowing that slippage to happen.
 Of course, other sources can be developmental and those people that develop those abnormal connections allow that slippage to happen from birth and as they develop.
 Also, another source is pathologic.
-Pathologic can be due to infection or pathologic due to a tumor in the bone, weakening that bone and causing the fracture.
+Now pathologic can be due to the infection or pathologic due to a tumor within that bone, weakening that bone and then causing that fracture.

-Now, in talking about the symptoms, symptoms usually tend to be muscle spasms, muscle tightness.
+Now, in talking about the symptoms, symptoms usually tend to be muscle spasms, so muscle tightness.
 There can be tightness in the buttocks.
 Tightness in the hamstrings is very common because that stabilizes the pelvis and really counteracts the forces that have changed because of that slippage.
 If the slippage is large enough, we can actually see a step-off.
 If we run our hand on the spine, we actually feel a bump and that bump is that slipped vertebra forward.
 So, that can be an indication to consider spondylolisthesis.
 If spondylolisthesis slips far enough, it can actually affect the foramen.
 Now, the foramen is an opening between the vertebrae that allows the passage of the nerve.
-If this vertebrae slides forward far enough, it can actually compress/affect this nerve one way or another and that can cause what we call "radicular pain" - or pain shooting down the leg and affecting the nerve and the muscles that are supported by that nerve.
-That can very important, obviously, depending on the degree of that slippage.
+If that opening, if this vertebrae slides forward far enough, it can actually compress this nerve, affect this nerve one way or another and that can cause what we call "radicular pain" - or pain shooting down the leg and affecting the nerve and the muscles that are supported by that nerve.
+And that can be very important, obviously, depending on the degree of that slippage.